Learn to speak a new language with confidence using bite-sized lessons from Rosetta Stone.

 Learning to Speak a Language With Confidence

 Having the confidence to speak up in real-world conversations can be challenging for language learners.
 It’s not only about having the words but also about having the ability to decipher and speak a language in everyday interactions.
-Knowing common conversational phrases will help, but without practice speaking, you may not have the confidence to pronounce the words correctly in the moment.
+Knowing common conversational phrases will help, but without practise speaking, you may not have the confidence to pronounce the words correctly in the moment.

 If you’re looking to learn a language, the lack of feedback and interaction may have been one of your hesitations in opting for an online language learning experience.
-To be successful, language experts suggest finding a quality program that emphasizes not just learning vocabulary and grammar rules but speaking the language and practicing pronunciation.
+To be successful, language experts suggest finding a quality program that emphasises not just learning vocabulary and grammar rules but speaking the language and practising pronunciation.
 In other words, to build your confidence as a language learner, you need to know not only what to say but how to say it like a local.
 After all, there’s no point knowing the words if you can’t speak and understand them in conversations.

 Rosetta Stone will get you speaking the language from the very first lesson with a patented speech recognition engine called TruAccent®.
 By comparing your voice to thousands of native speakers, TruAccent gives you real-time feedback and enables you to fine-tune your accent and gets you speaking confidently in the real world.
-With enough practice, you may one day have the thrilling experience of being mistaken for a local.
+With enough practise, you may one day have the thrilling experience of being mistaken for a local.